BabylonJS/Documentation/content/How_To/Post_Process/How_to_use_PostProcesses.md

 ```

 ### Highlights
-Apply a full screen highlight filter which will increment the luminosity of highlihts in your scene:
+Apply a full screen highlight filter which will increment the luminosity of highlights in your scene:

 ```javascript
 var postProcess = new BABYLON.HighlightsPostProcess("highlights", 1.0, camera);